JuliaLang/julia/doc/src/devdocs/pkgimg.md

 To avoid having to deal with `link.exe` we use `-flavor gnu`, effectively turning `lld` into a cross-linker from a mingw32 environment.
 Windows DLLs are required to contain a `_DllMainCRTStartup` function and to minimize our dependenc on mingw32 libraries we inject a stub definition ourselves.

 #### MacOS
 Dynamic libraries on MacOS need to link against `-lSystem`.
-On recent MacOS versions `-lSystem` is only available for linking when XCode is available.
+On recent MacOS versions `-lSystem` is only available for linking when Xcode is available.
 To that effect we link with `-undefined dynamic_lookup`.

 ## Package images optimized for multiple microarchitectures